quii/good-handlers/README.md

 "good handlers"

-Dive in to the test and the `cmd/example/main.go`
+A function that enforces this simple design constraint in a type-safe but flexible manner (thanks generics!), and returns you a `http.Handler` to use as normal.

-You'll notice it doesn't offer much, it stays like the stdlib, but it does force some separation of concerns in a typesafe manner (thanks generics!)
+Dive in to the test `goodhandlers_test.go` and `cmd/example/main.go`

 ### What is a service?